maxim-h/bi-kho2-2024/README.md

 <div align="justify">

-# Investigation of Empty Droplets detection in SUMseq
+# Identification of empty droplets in combinatorially indexed single cell RNA-seq data

 This repo is an annual project made during studies in Bioinformatics Institute by Shakir Suleimanov, Maria Lukina and Vladimir Grigoriants.